josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 None of these arguments remove regulatory obligation.

 The relevant test is not certainty.
 It is **purpose and effect**.

 ---

-## The core failure
+## 🚨 The Core Failure

 The core failure can be summarised as: